Uatu: Revival

-During the "Reckoning War" storyline, Uatu attempts to appeal to the other Watchers for help against the Prosilicans, but they reject his warnings, to the extent that his father forces Uatu to watch what he describes as the "What If" scenario he has never looked at himself; "What If Uatu Had Never Interfered?"
-Watching a world where he never alerted the Fantastic Four to the coming of Galactus, Uatu sees the team suffer various injuries in battle with Galactus.
-However, Mister Fantastic creates a weapon that destroys Galactus with energy that is harmful to him, subsequently harnessing this energy as a power source.
-Uatu is horrified at this apparent proof that he broke his vow for nothing, and his father then leaves him to watch this alternate universe for the rest of his existence as punishment for his interference, while the rest of the Watchers remain resolved not to get involved in the coming war (unaware that Nick Fury is watching them and plans to take action himself).
-Fury is later able to release Uatu from the chair after showing him that his vision was incomplete, with Mister Fantastic's energy generator overloading and destroying the universe.
-Uatu is shaken, but assured that his interference was right after all.
-Revealing that the Prosilicans' weapons were based on Watcher technology and they were responsible for the devastation of the Great Barrens, Uatu absorbs the power of the Apex- the center of all power and knowledge of the Watchers- becoming the personification of his race's power, allowing him to restore the Barrens to lively space called the Borderlands.
-After Reed Richards uses the Ultimate Nullifier to kill the Reckoning's leader Wrath, Uatu recreates the M'Kraan Crystal to trap Wrath's co-leaders Rapture and Ruins as well as Emnu the Watcher as punishment.
+During the "Reckoning War" storyline, Uatu attempts to appeal to the other Watchers for help against the Prosilicans, but they reject his warnings, to the extent that his father forces Uatu to watch what he describes as the "What If" scenario he has never looked at himself; "What If Uatu Had Never Interfered?".
+In a world where Uatu never alerted the Fantastic Four to the coming of Galactus, Mister Fantastic creates a weapon that destroys Galactus, but ends up destroying the universe as well.
+Revealing that the Prosilicans' weapons were based on Watcher technology and they were responsible for the devastation of the Great Barrens, Uatu absorbs the power of the Apex, the center of all power and knowledge of the Watchers.